epi052/recon-pipeline/README.md

 - Make sure two instances of the same task are not running simultaneously
 - Provide visualization of everything that’s going on

-While in the `recon-pipeline` shell, running `install luigi-service` will copy the `luigid.service` file provided in the repo to its appropriate systemd location and start/enable the service.
+While in the `recon-pipeline` shell, running `tools install luigi-service` will copy the `luigid.service` file provided in the repo to its appropriate systemd location and start/enable the service.
 The result is that the central scheduler is up and running easily.